Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Overfitting and regularization

 \subsection{Early stopping}

-In this approach, we split the available data into three categories: training data, test data, and validation data.
-We will monitor the loss on the validation data (instead of the test loss) at the end of each epoch.
-Once we are confident that the validation loss does no longer decrease, we stop training; see Section \ref{sec:validation} for more details on the validation set.
+In this approach, we divide the data into three sets: training, test, and validation.
+The loss on the validation set is monitored at the end of each epoch.
+Training stops when the validation loss no longer decreases, indicating that further training may lead to overfitting.
+Refer to Section \ref{sec:validation} for a more detailed utilization of the validation set.